m2data/Willibald-Data/Webshop/Webshop en.md

 Period 3: 4368 records

-from 1 to 2: 1843 inserts
+from 1 to 2: 1843 inserts, 7 Deletes

-from 2 to 3: 525 inserts
+from 2 to 3: 525 inserts, 6 Deletes

-- [ ] Deletion of items
 - [ ] Changes in delivery address

 ## Delivery